pergolafabio/Hikvision-Addons/hikvision-sdk/README.md

-# Home Assistant Add-on: Hikvision SDK for Door Intercoms
+# Home Assistant Add-on: Hikvision Doorbell

 ## What can it do?
 - It listen for events: callstatus/motion detection/door unlocked/tamper alarm/dimissed alarm